fommil/netlib-java/README.md

 the compiler optimisation flags: specialist assembly instructions are combined with [compile time profiling](http://en.wikipedia.org/wiki/Automatically_Tuned_Linear_Algebra_Software#Optimization_approach) and the [selection of array alignments for the kernel and CPU combination](http://en.wikipedia.org/wiki/Automatically_Tuned_Linear_Algebra_Software#Can_it_afford_to_copy.3F).

-Further improvements can be achieved for very large arrays by using the GPU: e.g. [cuBLAS](https://developer.nvidia.com/cublas) or [clBLAS](https://github.com/clMathLibraries/clBLAS).
+An alternative to optimised libraries is to use the GPU: e.g. [cuBLAS](https://developer.nvidia.com/cublas) or [clBLAS](https://github.com/clMathLibraries/clBLAS).
 However, GPU implementations have severe performance degradation for small arrays.
 [MultiBLAS](https://github.com/fommil/multiblas) is an initiative to work around